-As of the Effective Date, the Trust obtained control of a real estate portfolio that consisted of 160 Retail Properties and 6 Warehouses located across 37 U.S. states and Puerto Rico.
-The January 30, 2021 balance sheet reflects the recorded fair value of the assets and liabilities that existed on the Effective Date and emergence from bankruptcy.
+As of the Effective Date, the Trust obtained control of a real estate portfolio that consisted of 160 Retail Properties and six Warehouses located across 37 U.S. states and Puerto Rico.

 The following table summarizes the recorded fair value by property type as of the Effective Date: